scotthansonde/eslint-config-smh/readme.md

   }
   ```

 After attempting to lint your file for the first time, you may need to click on 'ESLint' in the bottom right and select 'Allow Everywhere' in the alert window.

 Finally you'll usually need to restart VS code.
 They say you don't need to, but it's never worked for me until I restart.

 ## With Create React App

-1. Run `npx install-peerdeps --dev eslint-config-wesbos`
+1. Run `npx install-peerdeps --dev eslint-config-smh`
-1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "wesbos"`
+1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "smh"`

 ## With Gatsby

-1. Run `npx install-peerdeps --dev eslint-config-wesbos`
+1. Run `npx install-peerdeps --dev eslint-config-smh`
 1. If you have an existing `.prettierrc` file, delete it.
 1. follow the `Local / Per Project Install` steps above